 It’s inevitable that some crisis will occur in your business, whether it’s a customer who suddenly starts paying late, or the city decides to tear up the sidewalk in front of your business, or you lose a key employee and sales slip while you search for a replacement.
 The median and small business only has about 27 days’ worth of cash in reserve available to pay bills without additional revenues coming in (“cash buffer days”) according to research by the J.P.
 Morgan Chase Institute.

 That’s not a large cushion.
 The sooner you start setting aside money for whatever crisis (or opportunity) comes your way, the more confident you’ll feel when something does go wrong.

 2. You want to budget for periodic expenses.

 Taxes (and tax preparation fees), insurance premiums, holiday gifts or bonuses, and a variety of other expenses come up just once or twice a year.
 Instead of getting stressed out when you have to write that big check, consider a different approach.
 Break the amount up into monthly payments, and then transfer that amount into a savings account each month.
 Paying them when they come due will magically become stress-free.
 Your financial institution may even make it easy for you to set up a separate savings account or savings “buckets” (sub-accounts) just for periodic expenses.

 3. You want to earn more interest.

-Many checking accounts don’t earn interest, or if they do with the amount is miniscule.
-Savings accounts may allow you to earn a little bit more interest on your savings.
+Many checking accounts don’t earn interest, or if they do, the interest paid is small.
+Savings accounts may allow you to earn a little higher Annual Percentage Yield (APY) on your savings.
 (Take heart: with interest rates rising, interest on savings accounts will go up too.)
-Just be sure you understand fees that may be charged if your balances dip below a certain amount.
+Just be sure you understand fees that may be charged if your balances dip below a minimum balance.